More than 40 percent of Americans make New Year’s resolutions each January, but only 8 percent of us actually keep them. Why is that?

 Health Resolutions for Men

-Balance your workout.
+For men, there are also unique New Year’s resolutions that will make the greatest impact on health.
+If you’re already active, focus on balancing your workout.
 When men exercise, they tend to focus on resistance training in specific areas, such as the biceps, chest and abs while neglecting their cardiovascular health.
 But any muscle tone you gain will only be obscured if you have a thick layer of body fat, and to burn it off you need aerobic exercise.
 Balance your weight training with some type of cardiovascular exercise.
-If you haven’t gotten any in a while, start slow and work your way up.
+If you haven’t gotten any in awhile, start slow and work your way up.

 - Cholesterol check (at least every 5 years starting at age 35)